 Ted Gardner from Virginia Beach grew up on Gardner’s Creek (not far from the Cypress Grill) remembers when he could throw a net overboard almost anywhere on the creek and catch so many herring that it took several folks to haul in the catch.
 “We thought the herring would always be there.”

-Last year the moratorium was temporarily waived for Jamesville’s annual Herring Festival on Easter Monday.
+One year the moratorium was temporarily waived for Jamesville’s annual Herring Festival on Easter Monday.
 We are all hoping that might happen again.

 But don’t fret: they do have fresh herring, just not from the Roanoke.
-Miss Sally explains how they cook their herrings.
+Miss Sally explained how they cook their herrings.
 (Forget what you thought you knew about herrings floating in cream sauce from Zabar’s).

 At the Cypress Grill the herring are scaled, cleaned and then “notched” almost to the bone.
 They use a home-made scaling machine to remove the fish scales.

 They are then lightly breaded and cooked either Sunny-Side-Up or Cremated.
 A Sunny-Side-Up herring is fried crisp and tender.
-A Cremated herring is super-fried.
+A Cremated Herring is super-fried.
 After you remove the backbone you eat all the meat and any other bones, usually without even using a fork.
 All that cartilage has to be good for you, doesn’t it?

-You can also get corned herring.
+Sometimes you can also get corned herring.
 I remember going to Cypress Grill with my father.
 He would buy several buckets of herrings for a penny a fish.
 We brought them home and corned them in the same old crocks that we used to brine the fatback in the days when we had hog killings on the farm.

 Even if you don’t think you want to try herrings, you can get fried catfish, oysters and shrimp, all lighted breaded.
 They also have Rock Stew, and Miss Sally was quick to let me know that stew is not the same as muddle; muddle has crackers in it.
 Her Rock Stew is made from river bass caught right in the Roanoke.
 She starts with onions, potatoes and seasonings in a bit of water.
 This is cooked and then she adds the Rockfish (stripped river bass) on top.
 This way the fish is not cooked to a poultice.